 Every customer’s bill is different.
-However, you can help minimize an impact on your bill by visiting our water saving tips page to take advantage of water saving tips.
+However, you can help minimize an impact on your bill by visiting our water saving tips page.

 In addition to our comprehensive Drought Contingency Plan, we have a year-round Water Conservation Program to increase the resilience of our systems.
 For example, we: